Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Reason for Using Word Loyalty Besides Label Loyalty

 \section{Reason for Using Word Loyalty Besides Label Loyalty}

-Label loyalty alone may not capture changes in the probability of other words or the relative probability distribution of the label words.
+Label loyalty alone may not capture changes in the probability distribution of non-label words or the relative ratio of the probability of the label words within the entire vocabulary.
 Word loyalty helps address this limitation, which is shown in Table~\ref{tab:agg-case}.